 Which herb should I choose?

-It can be difficult to know which herbs to use for optimal wellbeing.
+It can be difficult to know which herbs we should use to feel our best.

-The choice of herbs should be adapted to your needs and challenges at your current stage in life.
-If you only read descriptions or articles about different herbs, it can feel like you need them all.
+The choice of herbs should be adapted to your needs and challenges where you find yourself in life.
+If you only read descriptions or articles about different herbs, it feels a bit like you need them all.

-After over 15 years of experimenting, we have a tip to share: the herb or herbal blend you feel most drawn to is often exactly what you need right now.
+After over 15 years of experimentation, we have a tip to share: the herb or herb blend that you feel most drawn to is often exactly what you need right now.

-We have done many medical tests, kinesiology treatments, and various analyses over the years, and this simple truth is what usually holds true, even though it's very educational and beneficial to regularly visit a skilled nutritional therapist.
+We have done many medical tests, kinesiological treatments and various analyses over the years, and this simple truth is what usually holds true, even though it is very educational and beneficial to regularly visit a skilled nutritional therapist.

 Health Aspects Overview

-If you're wondering where to start looking, here follows a short overview of common herbs/plants and the health aspects they are most commonly used for.
+If you're wondering where to start looking, here follows a brief overview of common herbs/plants and which health aspects they are most used for.

 Dandelion | Liver | Gallbladder | Digestion | Lymph | Circulation